mauroservienti/Mattox.NServiceBus/docs/README.md

 - `NumberOfRetries` defines the number of times a failing message is retried in a delayed fashion.
 - `TimeIncrease` (format: `TimeStamp`) defines how much delay is used between delayed retries

+### Automatic Rate Limiting

+Section full name: `NServiceBus:EndpointConfiguration:Recoverability:AutomaticRateLimiting`

+The `AutomaticRateLimiting` section allows configuring the endpoint [automatic rate limiting](https://docs.particular.net/nservicebus/recoverability/#automatic-rate-limiting) feature.

+- `ConsecutiveFailures` defines the number of failure that trigger the rate limiting feature
+- `TimeToWaitBetweenThrottledAttempts` (optional, format: `TimeSpan`, defaults to 1 second) defines the time to wait between throttled attempts.

+It's also possible to define code callbacks that will be triggered when rate limiting starts and ends:

+snippet: AutoRateLimitingCallbacks

 ## Transport

 Section full name: `NServiceBus:EndpointConfiguration:Transport`